BizzQuit7317/idle_fish/README.md

 - Add more fish

+- Fix UI issues with fish dying all together
+- Fix UI issue with fish not dissappearing after death

 ## General
 The fish data is stred as a binary file to stop player playing around with it, use a converter script to convert a json file that is easy to work with into a bin file you can use